mohamedlmoutaouakil/homeflix-api/README.md

 pipenv shell
 ```
 ## Starting the server
+Before starting the homeflix-api server, you have to start the streaming server: https://github.com/mohamedlmoutaouakil/homeflix-streaming-server

 Now you can start the server.
 To do so, run the following command:
 ```
 python wsgi.py